opadron/opadron.github.io/about.md

 challenges in the life sciences, defense applications, and most recently, our capital markets.

-In my most recent role, I was part of the Foundational Software group at [Citadel](https://www.citadel.com/), where I worked to advance the state-of-the-art in scalable software management.
+Among my more recent roles, I was part of the Foundational Software group at [Citadel](https://www.citadel.com/), where I worked to advance the state-of-the-art in scalable software management.
 The group's efforts enabled key capabilities within the firm's core engineering function, forming the backbone of the trading systems relied on by